boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Special thanks to Tommy Jensen for the careful and thoughtful Shepherd review.

-   Thanks to Johan Stenstam for the dns-dir review and Ray Bellis for the RRTYPE allocation review.
+   Thanks to Johan Stenstam and Jim Reid for the dns-dir reviews and Ray Bellis for the RRTYPE allocation review.

    Thanks to Eric Vyncke for the AD review.